 Our volunteers are what make our work possible.
 We couldn’t do nearly as much as we do in land conservation, water quality monitoring, and education without the many passionate people who give their time.

-In this event we run through the variety of volunteer opportunities available, and talk about precautions we are taking this season due to COVID.
-This will be followed by a chance to ask questions about the opportunities that interest you most.
+In this recorded program Coastal Rivers staff run through the variety of volunteer opportunities available and how to sign up.
 There is a job for every interest, whether it’s monitoring water quality, stewardship, handy-work, hospitality, nature education, or photography!

 New lessons from puffins and terns Hear from Dr. Stephen Kress and Dr. Don Lyons about seabird restoration in Maine.
 The story of how a colony of Atlantic puffins was restored off the coast of Maine offers hope and inspiration at a time when many seabird species worldwide are threatened because of invasive predatory mammals, marine pollution, and the effects of climate change.
 Dr. Kress provides examples of how methods he developed for bringing puffins back to Maine are helping to create new colonies of endangered seabirds around the world.
 Dr. Lyons shares how restored colonies of puffins and terns are …